 Here’s the simple version of how I got here.

-To go from hating yourself to loving yourself might seem like a great undertaking – like a huge chasm that you must risk your life to jump across – but it’s very doable, no matter how unloveable you feel.
+To go from hating yourself to loving yourself might seem like a great undertaking – like trying to close the gap in the Grand Canyon – but it’s very doable, no matter how unloveable you feel.

 For me, the concept of self-love became clear once I discovered a different definition of love.
 It came from my father when he said to me, “To love something, you make space for it in your life.
 And in that space, you place peace.”
 (Thanks dad.
 I’m hanging onto this one.)